lspcontainers/lspcontainers.nvim/README.md

 ## Process Id

-The LSP spec allows a client to sent its process id to a language server, so that the server can exit immediately when it detects that the client is no longer running.
+The LSP spec allows a client to send its process id to a language server, so that the server can exit immediately when it detects that the client is no longer running.

-This feature fails to work properly no a containerised language server because the host and the container do not share the container namespace by default.
+This feature fails to work properly no a containerized language server because the host and the container do not share the container namespace by default.

-A container can share a process namespace with the host by passing passing the `--pid=host` flag to docker/podman, although it should be noted that this somewhat reduces isolation.
+A container can share a process namespace with the host by passing the `--pid=host` flag to docker/podman, although it should be noted that this somewhat reduces isolation.

-It is also possible to simply disabling the process id detection.
+It is also possible to simply disable the process id detection.
 This can be done with the following `before_init` function:

 ```